 Always keep at least some possibilities in reserve.

 Once the audience has heard you sing those awesome variations or high notes, what do you have left to impress?

 Hope you liked it and that it helps you to find your jazz voice.
 Want more?
 My blogs (check the site menu) are all about vocal jazz and contain helpful tips.
 Want it all?
-My online jazz vocal courses inside Jazz Singers Academy offer a complete step-by-step program.
+My online jazz vocal course Jazz Singers Academy offers a complete step-by-step program.